The Out About Scotland complete guide to The Scotch Whisky Experience

 The Taste of Scotland: ‘This ultimate experience combines our Platinum tour with a sumptuous seasonal Scottish tasting menu in our award-winning Amber restaurant.’
 Duration: Approx 3 hours.
 Standard price: £75.00

 The Silver Tour: ‘Become a ‘one-hour-whisky-expert’ as our guides impart their expertise, culminating in a tasting in our stunning whisky collection.’
 Duration: 50 minutes.
-Standard price: £16.00
+Standard price: From £16.00

 Educational Tours: ‘Find out all about our business and how it has developed and diversified over the years.
 Official student groups of 20+ only.’
 Duration: 50 minutes.
 Standard price: £14.00